Neurotypic-ai/magus-mark/documentation/README.md

 1. First review the [Core Tagging Model](./core/tagging-model.md) to understand the tagging philosophy
 2. Then review the documentation for your assigned component
 3. Check the [Project Structure](./implementation/project-structure.md) to understand the codebase organization
+4. Review the [CI/CD Workflows](./implementation/ci-cd-workflows.md) for development and release processes